Transform your proposal story.

 Parkinson’s Law: “Work expands so as to fill the time available for its completion.”

 Is this ever so true as when you are working towards a deadline, such as for an RFP response?
 I feel this from all of the perspectives: Client Relationship Executive, Sales Executive, Proposal Manager, Proposal Writer, Subject Matter Expert (SME).

 I especially understand what happens when responding to RFPs is not our primary responsibility.
-I understand the potential for frustration when we have a “day job” and must join a pursuit team.
+There is the potential for frustration when we have a “day job” and must join a pursuit team.

 When we juggle conflicting responsibilities like service delivery and contributing to an RFP response, it is hard to ensure all of the things we do meet the highest standards.

 How do we know what needs our attention first?
 And how do we juggle everything?